 Alawite - Concentrated in Syria, a sect within the Shiite community that maintains similar but different core beliefs about the divinity of Ali and seven of pillars of the faith.
 They also observe some Christian and Zoroastrian holidays in addition to Islamic holidays.

-Nation of Islam - Primarily African-American, founded in the 1930s in Detroit, Michigan, a Sunni sect.
+Nation of Islam - Primarily African-American, founded in the 1930s in Detroit, Michigan.
+It is a Sunni sect.

 There are other sects of both Sunni and Shiite in African and Arab nations.